PavanRangani/docs/docs/prd/chat/mention.md

         - The cursor can be observed blinking after the chip view and a single whitespace
         - If user press 'Esc' key, then the suggestion list dialogue is closed and user observes cursor blinking in the input field.
     - Chip view
         - Shows mentioned user name in Bold in a Chip view.
+[Image: Chip]()
-        - On hover of Chip, show tooltip message with following information:
+        - On hover of Chip, show tooltip message with following information: [Image: Tooltip]()
             - First name
             - Last Name
             - Email